Table of Contents

 3. Adverse Reactions

-If used excessively, like any other chemical product, this acid in the face wash too can react with your skin and lead to adverse skin conditions.
+If used excessively, like any other chemical product, this acid in the face wash can also react with your skin and lead to adverse skin conditions.
 Some of these are excessive swelling, itching, hives, peeling skin, tingling, or even trouble breathing.

 4. Not For All